Skip to main

 FDB Course Level: Graduate Level Teaching for TA requires special permission of the Graduate School

 Enter a justification obtained from either the DGS or faculty member supervising the TA.
-The justification needs to address all points of the Provost's Policy on Employing TAs in Graduate-level Courses.
+The justification needs to address all points of the Provost's Policy on Employing TAs in Graduate-level Courses (found in above section).

 FDB Course Level: Type 1 role requires a graduate degree or 18+ graduate hours in the course discipline area.